Our Vascular Neurology Fellowship program involves clinical training and research in all aspects of stroke and cerebrovascular diseases.

 Our curriculum includes:

-- Stroke/Neurovascular Wards & Consult 6 months
+- Stroke/Neurovascular Wards & Consult 6 blocks

-- Neurocritical Care 2 months
+- Neurocritical Care 2 blocks

 You will attend a cerebrovascular continuity clinic each week with a supervising attending vascular neurologist present.

 Our five core faculty physicians are all ABPN-certified in vascular neurology and four have additional certification in neurocritical care by the United Council for Neurologic Subspecialties.
 Two dually trained vascular and endovascular neurosurgeons also serve on our faculty.

 You will serve as an integral member of our research team under several National Institutes of Health-funded clinical trials and will be strongly encouraged to formulate an independent research project under the guidance of a faculty member.

 The OSUMC offers a one-year ACGM-accredited fellowship in vascular neurology.
 Currently, two fellows are accepted each year through the NRMP Match.
 Applications are submitted through the Electronic Residency Application Service (ERAS), which accepts applications beginning December 1, 2017.
 Once received, your application will be reviewed and we will respond with a decision to interview.
 Interviews are conducted by invitation only and will be scheduled from December 2017 – March 2018.

 Application available on ERAS December 1, 2017